 Unlike the ride-sharing services, the price doesn’t go up during busy times.
 The company keeps its costs low by plastering the entire vehicle with ads.

 The three major cab companies in Austin are Yellow Cab, Austin Cab and Lone Star Cab.
 Yellow Cab operates the largest number of taxis and is generally the most reliable.
-The main advantage of choosing a cab is that the companies conduct more thorough background checks of their drivers than the ride-sharing services.
-However, the Austin City Council is planning to require fingerprint background checks of all cab and ride-sharing drivers soon.
-The policy will be gradually phased in and not fully implement until 2017.
+The main advantage of choosing a cab is that the companies conduct more thorough background checks of their drivers than the ride-hailing services.
+All of the cab companies are struggling in the wake of brutal competition from ride-hailing companies.
+The Austin City Council is in the process of trying to level the playing field, which may mean allowing cab companies to adjust their prices periodically.

 What Happened to the Free ’Dillo Shuttle?